aws-samples/sample-aws-appsync-bedrock-chatbot-terraform/README.md

 - **Subscription-based**: Uses AppSync subscriptions to push updates to the frontend
 - **Optimized UX**: Provides immediate feedback to users while the AI is generating responses
 - **Dedicated Lambda**: Uses a specialized streaming-handler Lambda function to process streaming responses from Bedrock

+### Knowledge Base Integration

+The chatbot integrates with Amazon Bedrock Knowledge Base to provide Retrieval Augmented Generation (RAG) capabilities:

+- **Organization-Specific Knowledge**: Connect the chatbot to your organization's documents and data sources
+- **User Document Upload**: Allow users to upload their own documents and query them directly
+- **Source Citations**: Responses include citations to the original source documents
+- **Document Isolation**: Strict security ensures users can only access their own documents
+- **Multiple Document Formats**: Support for PDF, Word, Excel, HTML, Markdown, and more

 ## Prerequisites